bloominstituteoftechnology/Precourse/Lesson6-JS-III/README.md

 ## Introduction to Arrays

-In the previous lesson we discussed the 3 basic data types (strings, numbers, and booleans), and how to assign those data types to variables.
+In the previous lesson, we discussed the 3 basic data types (strings, numbers, and booleans), and how to assign those data types to variables.
 We discussed how a variable can only point to a single string, number, or boolean.
-In many cases though we want to be able to point to a collection of data types.
-For example what if we wanted to keep track of every student's name in this class using a single variable, `studentsNames`.
-We can do that using Arrays.
+In many cases, though, we want to be able to point to a collection of data types.
+For example, what if we wanted to keep track of every student's name in this class using a single variable, `studentsNames`?
+We can do that by using Arrays.
 We can think of arrays as storage containers for collections of data.
-Building an array is simple, declare a variable and set it to [].
+Building an array is simple: declare a variable and set it to [].
 We can then add however many strings, numbers, or booleans as we want to the container (comma separated), and access those items whenever we want.

 ```javascript
     const studentsNames = ['Dan', 'Maria', 'Sara', 'Raj'];